indahmutiah/ina-zone/README.md

-# INA-Zona
+# INA-ZonE

 ## Overview

-This is a REST API built with Hono to provide CRUD operations on provincess.
+This is a REST API built with Hono to provide CRUD operations on provincess and zone of Indonesia using PostgreSQL database.

+## Tech Stack

+- Bun
+- Hono
+- TypeScript
+- Docker
+- PostgreSQL

 ## Features